 Statement of how the proposed researcher's interests augment the academic/research mission of the department/school and college or administrative unit in question.

-List of current and anticipated funding of the proposed researcher.
-The department/school chair or director must also make a written assessment of the proposed SSRP's prospects to continue as an ongoing and self-supporting unit.
+List of current and anticipated extramural funding of the proposed researcher.
+The department/school chair or director must also make a written assessment of the proposed SSRP's prospects to continue as an ongoing and self-supporting researcher.
 The department/school chair or director also needs to address how non-funded periods will be managed.
+Salary support for an SSRP is not guaranteed.

 List of space requirements and start-up costs including a plan to finance same.
 Any special revenue sharing arrangements also need to be documented.
+Lab and space agreements must be reviewed and approved by the office of Risk Management.

 Type of researcher appointment.
 SSRPs can be established at the Old Dominion University Research Foundation.
-In such cases, the researcher will be a professional employee of the Research Foundation.
-If appropriate, the researcher may also have an adjunct faculty appointment at Old Dominion University; however, any such faculty appointment would need to be approved separately by the college dean and the provost.
-An alternative approach is to employ the researcher through Old Dominion University.
-However, this would necessitate the researcher receiving a contract and academic rank per the policy on Academic Rank and Promotion in Rank.
-Under this option, the department/school or college or administrative unit becomes obligated to insure funding of the position for the contract period.
+In such cases, the researcher may be a professional employee of the Research Foundation subject to applicable rules and policies of the Foundation.
+If appropriate, the researcher may also have an adjunct faculty appointment at Old Dominion University; however, any such faculty appointment would need to be approved separately by the college dean and the appropriate executive vice president.

-Once the SSRP is approved by the dean or director, the entire request is reviewed by the vice president for research.
-For SSRPs to be employed by Old Dominion University Research Foundation, the vice president for research makes the determination on whether to establish the SSRP position.
-For SSRPs to be employed by Old Dominion University, the vice president for research forwards a recommendation on the establishment of the SSRP position to the vice president in question for approval.
-In these cases, the decision of the vice president is final.
+Once the SSRP is approved by the dean or director, the entire request is reviewed by the vice president for research and economic development.
+For SSRPs to be employed by Old Dominion University Research Foundation, the vice president for research and economic development makes the determination on whether to establish the SSRP position.

 Funding Guidelines and SSRP Indirect Cost Allocation